We sell saffron for a limited time with a special discount Contact Us

 We know that French perfumes are famous and for a good reason.
 The fragrance industry in France is well established for more than a century and the quality of products is delicate and premium BUT the ingredients that make up the products are not necessarily local.
 They come from all over the world.
 From deserts of Africa to jungles of Amazon and Saffron fields of Iran!

-Yes, the world famous Iranian saffron is even in your perfume without you knowing it!
+Yes, the world-famous Iranian saffron is even in your perfume without you knowing it!
 Other than making your food look appetizing and your desserts taste otherworldly, it smells heavenly unique.
 It can fill the whole space with just a few stigmas!

-Taken from the flower of Crocus Sativus plant in iris family, saffron is the dried stigmas.
+Taken from the flower of the Crocus Sativus plant in the iris family, saffron is the dried stigmas.
 There are only 3 in every flower, 1-2 inches tall and scarlet red in color.
 The process of harvesting is unique: only 1 month a year in the fall, the plant will bloom one flower before sunrise and if picked, the next morning another flower will appear.
 It has to be picked by hand before sunrise so the sun rays won’t touch delicate petals and destroy them!
 Then the stigmas will be plucked and dried in a very delicate process.
 150,000 flowers or 450,000 stigmas are required to make 1 kilogram of the spice.
-The labor intensive nature of the whole process make saffron the most expensive spice in the world and even pricier than GOLD!
+The labor-intensive nature of the whole process makes saffron the most expensive spice in the world and even pricier than GOLD!

-The stigmas contain volatile compounds that provide the characteristics such as healing properties, color, flavor and aroma.
+The stigmas contain volatile compounds that provide the characteristics such as healing properties, color, flavor, and aroma.
 The main compounds are Picrocrocin, Crocin and Safranal.
 The first one creates the bitter taste, the second is responsible for golden color and Safranal is what makes the unforgettable aroma.

-The essential oil derived from Saffron is small amount and it has to be distilled in an inert atmosphere because it is extremely unstable and easily oxidized.
+The essential oil derived from Saffron is a small amount and it has to be distilled in an inert atmosphere because it is extremely unstable and easily oxidized.
 It used to be in the form of tincture obtained from heating the stamens with ethanol but recently a supercritical CO2 saffron extraction is more available.
 Saffron concrete and absolute are sometimes offered as well.

 You may have not noticed that your favorite fragrance contains saffron note!
 The following products all get their exotic uniqueness from Saffron: